wadefagen/waf.cs.illinois.edu/pages/impact.md

 ### In The News (2020)
 ###### Updated: October 18, 2020

-- October 6, 2020; **Kentucky Department of Public Health Commissioner Dr. Steven Slack** uses 91-DIVOC as part of [Kentucky's COVID-19 press conference on August 11](https://youtu.be/Z3jBUTx5eQ4?t=2633).
+- October 6, 2020; **Kentucky Department of Public Health Commissioner Dr. Steven Slack** uses 91-DIVOC as part of [Kentucky's COVID-19 press conference on October 6](https://youtu.be/Z3jBUTx5eQ4?t=2633).
 Dr. Slack has also used 91-DIVOC as part of
 [KYDPH update video for July 7](https://youtu.be/fdipr_HR9Zg?t=9), and Kentucky's COVID-19 press conferences on
 [June 30](https://youtu.be/DIEbxBB7fyw?t=1160),